vannov/pygame_cards/README.md

 - py2exe (Windows) http://www.py2exe.org/index.cgi/Tutorial
 - PyInstaller (Windows, Linux, Mac OS X) http://www.pyinstaller.org/

 **Important:** Make sure to include paths to your settings.json file and sprites folder to the package data when exporting your game to an executable.
-Default cards' sprites files live in the pygame_cards framework folder under __img__.
+Default cards' sprites files live in the pygame_cards framework under _img_ folder.

 Example of creating a Mac OS X app with py2app:

 1. Install py2app, see instructions here: https://pythonhosted.org/py2app/install.html

 2. In terminal "cd" to your project location and create **setup.py** script with command (replace "main.py" with your entry point file name):

   ```
   py2applet --make-setup main.py
   ```

 3. Add paths to the settings.json and cards sprites folder to the created setup.py file (added lines marked with "**ADDED**" comment):
   ```python
     from setuptools import setup